-You will have worksheets to practice the vocabulary for each chapter and workbook assignments over the grammar and kanji for each chapter.
-No answer keys will be available for the vocabulary sheets until after the assignments are submitted.
+You will have workbook assignments over the grammar and kanji for each chapter.
 You are expected to study vocabulary before the first day of each new chapter.
 Answer keys are posted on Canvas and checking your own homework is a required part of each assignment.
 Use a colored pen to make corrections to your answers.
 If all items in the section are correct, make a large circle over the section.
-Workbook pages and worksheets will be graded on completeness and how thoroughly you checked your answers.
+Workbook pages will be graded on completeness and how thoroughly you checked your answers.
 It is important practice and should display your effort and learning by showing your attempts and your corrections.
 Free-answer sections will be checked by your instructor.
 If you only complete the sections that are in the answer key, we may deny credit for the entire assignment.
-All worksheets and workbook (including Kanji workbook) must be turned in on due date for the full credit.
+Workbook assignments (including Kanji workbook) must be turned in on the due date for full credit.
 For late work, 50 % is given when turned in one class day late.
-After that, no credits are given for late submissions.
+After that, no credit is given for late submissions.